aleksProsk/HydroOpt2.0/README.md

 Then open browser and enter:
 http://localhost:5000/d/DisplayScreen@screen=ResultOverview&asset=Alperia-VSM

-You can specify host address and port number by yourself.
+You can specify the host address and port number by yourself.